tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 The `return_routability_check` message MUST be authenticated and encrypted using the currently active security context.

+# Path Validation Procedure

-The receiver that observes the peer's address and or port update MUST stop sending any buffered application data (or limit the data sent to a TBD threshold) and initiate the return routability check that proceeds as follows:
+The receiver that observes the peer's address or port update MUST stop sending any buffered application data (or limit the data sent to the unvalidated address to the anti-amplification limit) and initiate the return routability check that proceeds as follows:

-1. A cookie is placed in a `return_routability_check` message of type path_challenge;
+1. An unpredictable cookie is placed in a `return_routability_check` message of type path_challenge;
-1. The message is sent to the observed new address and a timeout T is started;
+1. The message is sent to the observed new address and a timer T (see
+   {{timer-choice}}) is started;
-1. The peer endpoint, after successfully verifying the received `return_routability_check` message echoes the cookie value in a `return_routability_check` message of type path_response;
+1. The peer endpoint, after successfully verifying the received `return_routability_check` message responds by echoing the cookie value in a `return_routability_check` message of type path_response;
 1. When the initiator receives and verifies the `return_routability_check` message contains the sent cookie, it updates the peer address binding;